Mushtaq Leghari: PAF career

 Sardar Mushtaq Ahmed Khan Laghari got his commission as a fighter pilot in the Pakistan Air Force.
 He was the Wing Under Officer (WUO) of his graduating course.
 In the Air Force, he rose to the rank of Air Vice Marshal.
-In 1997 he decided to accept a diplomatic appointment and became Pakistan's Ambassador to the UAE.
+In 1997 he accepted a diplomatic appointment and became Pakistan's Ambassador to the UAE.

 In his years of service with the Pakistan Air Force, he saw action in the 1965 war and the 1971 war between Pakistan and India.
-A highly decorated officer of the Pakistan Air Force, he was known in the Air Force for his leadership, generosity, bravery, honesty, integrity, and fighter flying skills of the highest caliber.

 While serving with the Air Force he commanded a fighter squadron, a fighter wing, a fighter base, one of the three Air Commands of the PAF, and also served as a Principal Staff Officer / Deputy Chief of the Air Staff at the Air Headquarters.
 In the course of his career with the PAF he also served on deputation with the Syrian Arab Air Force and the UAE Air Force in Senior Combat & Command positions.